fujitake/vantiq-related/vantiq-apps-development/1-day-workshop/docs/eng/3-Lab02_Types.md

 1. **Import data in Pumps Type**
 Import master data in Pumps Type.
 This case, import the data by bulk import.
     1. Select "Projects" > "Import...", and open the "Import Projects" window.
 Change the "Select Import Type" from "Project" to "Data".
-    2. Save the contents of the pre-distributed "[`Pumps.json`](https://github.com/fujitake/vantiq-related/raw/main/vantiq-apps-development/1-day-workshop/conf/Pumps.json)", create the JSON file, and drag and drop it into there.
+    2. Save  "[`Pumps.json`](https://github.com/fujitake/vantiq-related/raw/main/vantiq-apps-development/1-day-workshop/conf/Pumps.json)" as a JSON file, and drag and drop it into there.
     3. Click the _Import_ button.

 2.  **Confirm the registered data**